barbaraneves/masters-machine-learning-course/README.md

 [**Click here**](https://github.com/barbaraneves/masters-machine-learning-course/tree/main/Lista%204) to access the _Lista 4_ folder.

+### List 5 - Binary Classification with SVM and Random Forest
+The fifth exercise list covers the following topics:

+- SVM with RBF Kernel and Grid-Search
+- Random Forest and Grid-Search

+The fifth exercise list focuses on binary classification using SVM and Random Forest models.
+It involves tuning the hyperparameters using grid-search and evaluating the models' performance on test data.
+The goal is to optimize the Accuracy, Recall, Precision, and F1-score metrics for predicting house prices in California districts during the 1990s.
+Additionally, plots were created for the ROC curve and the Precision-Recall curve.
+Existing implementations, such as those provided by Scikit-learn, were used for this task.

+[**Click here**](https://github.com/barbaraneves/masters-machine-learning-course/tree/main/Lista%205) to access the _Lista 5_ folder.

 ## Repository Structure
 Each exercise list is stored in a separate folder in the repository.
 The folder name follows the pattern "_Lista X_", where _X_ is the list number.